-I have produced a new textile work, The Burden of My Anxieties (2017), that reflects on how stress and trauma, such as domestic abuse, can impact on women’s health.
+I have produced a new textile work, The Burden (2017), that reflects on how stress and trauma, such as domestic abuse, can impact on women’s health.

 The accompanying article to my work proposes that the suffering women feel when in crisis is a commonly shared experience and it considers the role of GP care, in particular the work of the Beacon Medical Practice in Plymouth, in supporting women’s mental, physical and emotional wellbeing.